 Chronic pain is a long-term experience, and sometimes subjective.
 A chronic disease that is characteristically painful for which there is no cure may lead to chronic pain, examples include: arthritis, cancer, migraine headaches, fibromyalgia, and diabetic neuropathy.
 Psychological conditions such as depression may exacerbate or contribute to chronic pain.
 Managing chronic pain should focus on improving the patient’s day to day function.

 Visceral pain results from stimulation of internal organ pain receptors.
 Examples are pancreatic cancer pain or cancer metastases.
 The painful stimuli from the internal organ receptors enter the spinal cord at multiple levels along with somatic fibers; therefore, patients describe the sensation as pressure-like, deep squeezing, and usually not very well localized or defined.
 In general, the patients often cannot pinpoint the source of the pain.

 Somatic pain originates from irritation of pain fibers in the body surface or deep tissues.
 Examples are surgical incisional pain or bone pain.
 Painful stimuli enter spinal cord at a single level, and the painful stimuli can be mapped on parietal cortex.
 The patient describes the pain as sharp, piercing from body surface or dull aching from deep tissues, and the individual can usually pinpoint the precise location of the painful origin.

 Neuropathic pain is initiated or caused by a primary lesion, dysfunction, or transitory alteration in the peripheral or central nervous system (CNS) resulting in sensations of burning, tingling, knife-like, or electric shock-like quality.
-These sensations are triggered by slight touches that are normally tolerated, and result in an exaggerated painful sensation.
-Common ...
+These sensations are triggered by slight touches that are normally tolerated, and ...